Spaniards take fight against evictions to politicians' doorsteps

 The evictions of growing numbers of Spaniards from their homes has emerged as a key protest front in a country that has spawned countless demonstrations since the government introduced deep spending cuts in 2012 to tackle a gaping deficit.

-A 41-billion-euro European bailout of Spanish banks hit by a property crash in 2008 added to anger and prompted colorful protests, including one by flamenco-dancing troupes.
+A 41-billion-euro European bailout of Spanish banks hit by a property crash in 2008 added to anger and prompted colourful protests, including one by flamenco-dancing troupes.

 Late last year a series of suicides of people who had recently been forced out of their homes thrust evictions to the fore, pushing the government to offer the most vulnerable families two years’ breathing room on mortgage payments.